 You will have to pay a small fee to launch, and you can rent kayaks from Mission Kayaks.
 However, do be advised that you are responsible for transporting the kayak to the river.

-Galveston Island State Park offers various paddling trails with different launch points along Galveston Bay.
-There are both inland trails and coastal trails, and while they vary in length, they are all navigable for kayakers of all levels.
+One of many Texas state parks with excellent kayaking access, Galveston Island State Park offers various paddling trails with different launch points along Galveston Bay.
+There are both inland trails and coastal trails nearer to the beaches, and while they vary in length, they are all navigable for kayakers of all levels.

 All trails are loops, so you don’t have to worry about getting lost.
-You’ll see all sorts of ocean and marsh foliage as well as a wealth of marine and aviary wildlife.
-There are plenty of tours for nature lovers with knowledgeable guides.
+You’ll see all sorts of ocean and marsh foliage as well as a wealth of marine and avian wildlife as you paddle the Texas coastline.
+There are plenty of tours for nature lovers with knowledgeable guides, and nearby vacation rentals provide the perfect home base for your travels.

 Caddo Lake is a whopping 25,400 acres in area, giving credence to the famous motto “everything is bigger in Texas.”
-Spend the day relaxing and exploring this Texas-sized lake and all its flora and fauna, including giant moss-covered cypress trees, alligators, large reptiles, various bird species, and plenty of fish.
+Spend the day relaxing and exploring this Texas-sized lake and all its flora and fauna, including giant moss-covered cypress trees, alligators, large reptiles, migratory birds, and plenty of fish.
 If you are a fan of fishing, you can take your rod with you on the kayak as there are plenty of great catches such as catfish, crappie, and largemouth bass.

 You can launch from the Caddo Lake Wildlife Refuge boat ramp with Caddo Lake Hideaway – Kayak Rental.
-There are plenty of paddle trails that range in length but be prepared for a minimum of three hours out on the water.
+There are plenty of paddle trails that range in length but be prepared for a journey of at least three hours out in the middle of the water.

-The Frio River is in southern Texas and is a very popular summer spot due to its refreshingly cold waters.
+The Frio River is in southern Texas and is a very popular summer spot due to its refreshingly cold waters and views of unique wildlife.
 It is, therefore, a great place to kayak with frequent stops for swimming and relaxing in the deeper, calmer spots.
 That said, the river flows quickly and has a lot of fun rapid systems.

 The Frio River flows through Garner State Park, which has many hiking trails and picnicking spots and a large dam that creates a deep swimming hole.
 There are tons of public access points to the river if you have your own kayak, but Tube Texas rentals is happy to supply you with all the water sports equipment you need for a day on the Frio.